 Overview

 As a baroque violin and viola player, he is broadly interested in performance practice related to early bowed-string instruments and the historiography of the Early Music movement.
 An essay on language usage by music critics on performers appeared in EMag: The Magazine of Early Music America.
 He has performed with Apollo’s Fire, Les Délices, Bourbon Baroque, Indianapolis Baroque Orchestra, Hong Kong Early Music Society, as well as numerous period instrument ensembles in the San Francisco Bay Area.
-Influential mentors include Elizabeth Blumenstock, Marc Destrubé, and Sigiswald Kuijken.
+Formative mentors include Elizabeth Blumenstock, Marc Destrubé, and Sigiswald Kuijken.
+At Cornell University, he directed Cornell’s Early Music Lab which explored seventeenth- and eighteenth-century European art music through period instruments and primary sources.
 His ongoing research on historical bow holds is accessible at the Historical Bow Holds Project (historicalbowholds.com).

-Raised in Hong Kong, he studied at San Francisco Conservatory of Music's preparatory and collegiate divisions under Jodi Levitz where he was awarded a Departmental Award of Excellence.
-He later received a DMA in Historical Performance Practice at Case Western Reserve University where he studied baroque violin with Julie Andrijeski and produced a lecture-recital document titled “Sounding Arcadia in China: The Music of Teodorico Pedrini (1671–1746).”
-He has been supported by grants from the Rowfont Book Club (Cleveland) and Early Music America's Emerging Artists Showcase in collaboration with singer-harpist Anna O’Connell.
-He is a PhD student in Music and Sound Studies at Cornell University, where he also co-directs Cornell’s Early Music Lab, an ensemble exploring seventeenth- and eighteenth-century European art music through period instruments and primary sources.
+Raised in Hong Kong and the San Francisco Bay Area, he studied at the San Francisco Conservatory of Music's preparatory and collegiate divisions under Jodi Levitz.
+He received a DMA in Historical Performance Practice at Case Western Reserve University where he studied baroque violin under Julie Andrijeski and produced a lecture-recital document titled “Sounding Arcadia in China: The Music of Teodorico Pedrini (1671–1746).”
+He was supported by the Rowfont Book Club (Cleveland), and Early Music America's Emerging Artists Showcase in collaboration with singer-harpist Anna O’Connell.
+He is a PhD candidate in Music and Sound Studies at Cornell University.

 Publications